Beware The Self-Centered

 Long Is A Poet's Night

-Return, my muse, my voice give back,
+Return, my muse, my words give back,

 For night has yet to settle down.